-- 3. In the Name box, type a name for the group.

 - 4. In the Role drop-down box, select from the drop-down list the role that you want to assign to this group.
 Available roles are:

 - Read Only

 - Security Analyst

 - Security Manager

 - Site Operator

 - Supervisor

-- 5. In the Users drop-down box, select one or more users that you want to assign to this group.
+- 5. In the Local Members drop-down box, select the user accounts that you want to assign to the group.

+- 6. In the Zones drop-down box, select the zones you want to assign to the user group.

+- 7. In the Authentication Servers drop-down box, select the servers that you want to assign to the user group.

-- 6. Click Create.
+- 8. Click Create.